Hasan4825/TRAT/README.md

 # TRAT

-Code will be upload soon.
+Code will be uploaded soon.